 A few notes about the ingredients

 - Not that you need a melon baller, but the little balls look so cute that I definitely recommend you to get one.
-You can order one online through my Amazon Affiliate Program.
+You can order one online.

 - There, you can also order the superb O Meyer Lemon Olive Oil.

 - Learn more about O Olive Oil & Vinegar and their amazing sustainable business in California.

 - 2-3 tablespoons Olive Oil I used O Meyer Lemon Olive Oil